| |

 |

-national organization of [ex-]users and survivors of psychiatry).
+organization of users and survivors of psychiatry).
+In 1991,

-Network of (ex-) Users and Survivors of Psychiatry 1991.
+Network of (ex-) Users and Survivors of Psychiatry.
+From

-Users and Survivors of Psychiatry.
-Since 1999, writer
+and Survivors of Psychiatry.
+Since 1999, writer of cultural

-of cultural articles in a daily newspaper.
-Parallel research
+articles in a daily newspaper.
+Parallel research at the University

 |